syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Rows.md

 [Click](http://mvc.syncfusion.com/demos/web/treegrid/treegridrowtemplate) here to view online sample for TreeGrid Row Template

 N> In TreeGrid, the given row template is parsed for default row functionality like row selection, alt row and other default row customization.
 Using `ParseRowTemplate` property we can disable the row template parsing.
-TreeGrid is rendered with given row template, if we disable that property.
+If we disable that property, TreeGrid is rendered with given row template.

 ## Row Height

-The `RowHeight` property is used to change the height of row in tree grid, default value of this property is 30.
+The `RowHeight` property is used to change the height of row in TreeGrid, default value of this property is 30.
-The following code example explains how to change the row height in tree grid
+The following code example explains how to change the row height in TreeGrid

 {% highlight CSHTML %}